-Curiously, average rents in Cologne as a whole (€11.27 per sq meter, for an apartment of 60 sq meters) are slightly higher than in its competitor to the north (€10.73).
+Curiously, average rents in Cologne as a whole (€11.27 per m2, for an apartment of 60 m2) are slightly higher than in its competitor to the north (€10.73).
 Don’t tell Düsseldorfers, but national polls usually peg Cologne as the more popular place to live, which affects rents.
 Nonetheless, rents in both cities are more than 50 percent cheaper than in Munich, Germany’s most expensive metropolis, according to the online statistics portal Statista.

 Over the years, residential construction has plugged the remaining plum spots in Cologne’s more central areas, including the lively Belgian Quarter, Agnes Quarter and Sülz, as well as scattered hotspots including Südstadt, Lindenthal and Nippes.
 Prices in these districts rose faster than average before flattening out in 2017, and should remain steady for the foreseeable future, said Reinhold Knodel, boss of Cologne developer Pandion.